Reaching Others for Christ and Keeping Earth Temporary

 These are our kids!

-Many are heading on a path that will lead to self-destruction and, as all sin does, will pull many down with them.
+Many young people are heading on a path that will lead to self-destruction and, as all sin does, will pull many down with them.
 If we as the church do not step in and become a presence in our communities how will they know anything of faith, hope and love?
 Rom 5:6-8

 While many in the church have not been desperate enough, Amy Carmichael reminds us that someone else has.
 "Satan is so much more earnest than we are.
 He buys up the opportunity while we are wondering how much it will cost."